reactdeveloperske/Fantastic-Frontend-React/README.md

 # Fantastic-Frontend-React
-A collection of learning resources to get you started in your reactjs learning
+A collection of learning resources to get you started in your reactjs learning.<br />
+Make sure you have gone through the [Contributing Guidelines](https://github.com/reactdeveloperske/Fantastic-Frontend-React/blob/main/CONTRIBUTING.md) before making a pull request

 ## Resources